network-art/falco/README.md

 Falco employs `assert()` (via `FL_ASSERT`) extensively to help engineers catch bugs and mistakes at the earliest.
 Apps can also use `FL_ASSERT()`.

-# Building and Usage
+# Building

-Use CMake to build Falco for different build platforms and hosts.
+Falco supports native and cross-platform builds.
+GNU Autotools, and cmake based build methods are supported.

+## Build using cmake

 For example,